JoeRu/Webhook2MQTT/README.md

 ## Architecture

 Pretty simple - a flask app initiating a new thread to forward the expected json object to mqtt.
 No pathes implemented.
-Checkout app/main.py - it really simple - so modifications are easy.
+Checkout app/main.py - it is really simple - so modifications are easy.

 ## Test
 a simple curl test should do the trick - you should see the json-object in your mqtt-browser